Can I Use a Registered Agent Address as My Business Address?

 Address type Purpose Who asks for it Must be in-state?
 Public on state site?
 Accepts PO Box?

-Physical address Identify the principal operating location IRS, banks, many licensing bodies No Not by default No — IRS requires a real street address for the principal/physical field.
+Physical address Identify the principal operating location IRS, banks, many licensing bodies No Varies by state (often public) No, IRS requires a real street address for the principal/physical field.

 Mailing address Receive mail reliably IRS (separate from physical), vendors, some licenses No Sometimes Yes for mail delivery; but not accepted as a business “location” by Google.